 Hope’s Haven is a 2023 recipient of the WGAL8 “8 WHO CARE” award for extraordinary community service!

-Click the image below for news article and video
+Click the image below for news article and video segment aired on WGAL8.

 One of the new mentors who had seen him only a couple of weeks was asked what she saw when she watched him there and she said "Joy".
 I got tears in my eyes when I heard that because that is a term that none of us would have ever have associated with him before unfortunately.
 To see him experience such "JOY" every week and be so excited to come to Hope's Haven every time has been indescribable and my family and I are so grateful for all of the positive experiences that both of my grandchildren have experienced through this wonderful program at Hope's Haven.”